cloudflare/cloudflare-docs/content/workers/platform/limits.md

 ## Memory

 Only one Workers instance runs on each of the many global Cloudflare global network servers.
 Each Workers instance can consume up to 128 MB of memory.
-Use [global variables](/workers/runtime-apis/web-standards/) to persist data between requests on individual nodes; note however, that nodes are occasionally evicted from memory.
+Use [global variables](/workers/runtime-apis/web-standards/) to persist data between requests on individual nodes.
+Note however, that nodes are occasionally evicted from memory.

-If a Worker processes a request that pushes the Worker over the 128MB limit, the Cloudflare Workers runtime may cancel one or more requests.
+If a Worker processes a request that pushes the Worker over the 128 MB limit, the Cloudflare Workers runtime may cancel one or more requests.
 To view these errors, as well as CPU limit overages:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
 2. Select **Workers & Pages** and in **Overview**, select the Worker you would like to investigate.
-3. Find **Invocation Statuses** and examine _Exceeded Resources_.
+3. Under **Metrics**, select **Errors** > **Invocation Statuses** and examine **Exceeded Memory**.

 Use the [TransformStream API](/workers/runtime-apis/streams/transformstream/) to stream responses if you are concerned about memory usage.
 This avoids loading an entire response into memory.